 CCCH9044 China: Culture, State and Society

 The Silk Road has long linked the West with China and one of its principle sites is the Cave of Dunhuang.
-Throughout its history, both Dunhuang and the Silk Road have been dynamic places for the creation and transmission of diverse cultural content that can be studied from the perspectives of travelers, art and architecture, languages, and many different religious traditions.
+Both Dunhuang and the Silk Road have long been dynamic places for the creation and transmission of diverse cultural content that can be studied from the perspectives of travelers, art and architecture, languages, and many different religious traditions.
 The Cave’s long and cosmopolitan history has, in fact, become the subject of a distinct academic field known as “Dunhuangology.”

 Course Learning Outcomes